-With warm spices like cinnamon, ginger, nutmeg, and cloves, these cookies are perfect for the holidays.
+These cookies are perfect for the holidays with warm spices like cinnamon, ginger, nutmeg, and cloves.
 But honestly, they are too good to eat just once a year!

 **Adapted from Martha Stewart’s Cookies.

 These cookies have a few extra steps than some other “simpler” cookies, but I guarantee the extra work will be worth it in the end!
-Chilling the dough makes it much easier to work with, and also prevents the dough from spreading out too much when baking.
+Chilling the dough makes it much easier to work with and prevents the dough from spreading too much when baking.

 You’ll notice that this recipe does not have any eggs – that is not a typo!
 This is the first cookie recipe that I’ve made that didn’t have egg in it – and I was skeptical.
 But hey, it works!
 They are soft and chewy, just the way a cookie should be!